 “It is crucial that the agent does not merely receive input passively and then process it.
 Rather, the agent is already set to respond to the solicitations of things.
 The agent sees things from some perspective and sees them as affording certain actions.
 What the affordances are depends on past experience with that sort of thing in that sort of situation.”

-What is particularly interesting for our purposes is how the insertion of a tool into our experience reconfigures the “intentional arc” supporting our experience.
+What is particularly interesting for our purposes is how the insertion of a tool into our experience reconfigures the “intentional arc” that is supporting our experience.
 The phenomenon is neatly captured by the expression, “To a man with a hammer everything looks like a nail.”
 This line suggests that how we perceive our environment is shaped by the mere presence of a tool in hand.
 (Notice, by the way, how this “effect” is registered even before the tool is used.)

 Merleau-Ponty might analyze the situation as follows: The feel of a hammer in hand, especially given prior use of a hammer, transforms how the environment presents itself to us.
 Aspects of the environment that would not have presented themselves as things-to-be-struck now do.
 Our interpretive perception interprets differently.
 Our seeing-as is altered.
 New possibilities suggest themselves.
 The affordances presented to us by our environment are re-ordered.